Shopify/flash-list/documentation/docs/fundamentals/usage.md

 recordInteraction();
 ```

 Tells the list an interaction has occurred, which should trigger viewability calculations, e.g. if `waitForInteractions` is true and the user has not scrolled.
-This is typically called by taps on items or by navigation actions.
+You should typically call `recordInteraction()` when user for example taps on an item or invokes a navigation action.

 ### `scrollToEnd()`